ankrh/BPM-Matlab/README.md

 If you want to report a bug or are missing a feature, shoot us an email, see below.

 ### Who do I talk to?
-This repository is part of the DTU "biophotonics" team.
+This repository is part of the Technical University of Denmark "biophotonics" team.
 The main responsibles are Anders Kragh Hansen: ankrh@fotonik.dtu.dk and Madhu Veettikazhy: madve@dtu.dk